zhang314159265/sas/README.md

 # Scratch

-- TODO: refactor `jit_runner.h`
+- WIP: convert examples/hello-libc.s to elf

-- WIP: convert hello-libc.s to elf
+  - TODO: add tests in examples/ to make sure sas can replace gas

-- TODO: use relocation to handle label
+- TODO: use relocation to handle label patch

 - TODO: support all the assembly instructions in `test_jit_*`
   - `mersenne_number`